 The best way to understand a vulnerability in context is through simulated attacks.
 If you simulate an attack based on the exploitation of a specific vulnerability, it can provide invaluable information about the vulnerability itself.
 Breach and Attack Simulation (BAS) is an efficient method to validate security controls and can provide an added dimension to vulnerability management.

-The latest and most advanced Vulnerability Prioritization Technology (VPT) in the market is Attack-Based Vulnerability Management (ABVM).
-ABVM incorporates both simulated and emulated attacks into your vulnerability management to provide the full context of a vulnerability in your specific IT environment to establish a vulnerability patching schedule.
+The latest and most advanced Vulnerability Prioritization Technology (VPT) in the market is Context Vulnerability Management (CVM).
+CVM incorporates both simulated and emulated attacks into your vulnerability management to provide the full context of a vulnerability in your specific IT environment to establish a vulnerability patching schedule.
 The context that simulated attacks provide allows you to:

 1. Consider compensating controls